ZaraBaghdasaryan/ClassLibrary/ReadMe.md

             }
         }
 ## Future recommendations
- - If you would like, you can use the Factory pattern to add additional dictionaries
- - and further develop your program to perform more exciting and interesting translation services.
+ - If you would like, you can use the Factory pattern to add additional dictionaries and further develop your program to perform more exciting and interesting translations. services.

 ## Acknowledgmensts
  - Package Icon was made by Sumit Saengthong on Iconscout.